-Deadly rollover crashes like the above happen every year.
+Deadly rollover crashes happen every year in Washington state.
 These accidents can result in serious injuries and be devastating for victims.
 If you were injured in a rollover accident caused by another person’s carelessness or recklessness, you may be eligible to receive compensation for your injuries.
 An experienced car accident attorney can explain the process to you.

-A rollover accident is one that involves a vehicle tipping over onto its side or rolling completely over until it is upside down.
+A rollover accident involves a vehicle tipping over onto its side or rolling completely over until it is upside down.
 In some cases, the car may roll over multiple times before it comes to rest.
 According to the National Highway Traffic Safety Administration (NHTSA), rollover accidents are relatively rare—accounting for only about 2 percent of all traffic crashes in the United States.
 However, they are a particularly deadly type of crash.
-Fatal rollover accidents account for nearly 35 percent of all traffic-related fatalities.
-Most rollovers involve a single vehicle.
-However, they may involve multiple vehicles, and they result in the loss of more than 7,000 lives a year.
+The number of rollover accidents is increasing.
+Fatal rollover crashes are up nine percent from the previous year.
+Even though most rollovers involve a single vehicle, when a rollover car crash involves multiple vehicles, the chances of a fatality intensify.
 There are two types of rollover accidents:

 Tripped rollovers account for 95 percent of single-vehicle rollovers.
 A tripped rollover occurs when the vehicle leaves the roadway and something trips it to cause it to roll over.
 The trip may be soft soil that the tires dig into, or it may be something such as a curb, median, or guardrail.